jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 As one of the oldest names in the game, Jenkins has earned its reputation as a true workhorse.
 It's an open-source, self-hosted automation server, and its greatest strength is its jaw-dropping flexibility.
 Thanks to a plugin ecosystem with over **1,800 community-contributed extensions**, you can bend Jenkins to do just about anything you can imagine.

 Of course, that kind of power comes with a price.
-Getting Jenkins up and running—and keeping it that way—demands significant setup, ongoing maintenance, and real expertise.
+Getting Jenkins up and running - and keeping it that way - demands significant setup, ongoing maintenance, and real expertise.
 Teams typically choose Jenkins when they need absolute control over their environment or have highly specific, complex workflows that off-the-shelf tools just can't handle.
 It's the ultimate "build-your-own" CI/CD solution.

 ### GitLab CI/CD: The Integrated Powerhouse